From the travel planner to the address system

 In order to promote start-ups and new data-based business models, DB Digital Ventures is expected to provide around € 100 million of risk capital by the end of 2019.
 Deutsche Bahn has invested in these start-ups through minority interests:

-The mobility platform Qixxit is a novel travel planner that intelligently connects various modes of transport and providers and finds the best routes.
-Qixxit compares train, flight and bus (remote bus).
+The mobility platform Qixxit is a travel planner which intelligently connects various modes of transport and providers and finds the best routes.
+Qixxit compares trains, flights and busses.
 This way, travelers arrive cleverly, comfortably, quickly and conveniently at their destination.
 Qixxit was founded in 2012 by Deutsche Bahn.
 Today, the international team of travel-inspired experts in Europe's start-up capital Berlin is working independently on the most customer-friendly intermodal travel planner for long-distance connections in Germany and Europe.

 Founded in 2013, the British company what3words has divided the world into a grid of 57 billion square meters of 3x3 meters.
 The coordinates of each of these squares are assigned to unique three-word addresses.
 With the help of what3words, sites can be communicated and found in a precise and simple way.
 This means that there is an address for every place worldwide, even where no house number or postal code exists.
 Courier services in Europe and the US use what3words already today to deliver goods more quickly and precisely.
 In logistics, Deutsche Bahn is also trying to use what3words.
 DB also sees great potential in the development of autonomous vehicle fleets in public mobility, since what3words allows an exact navigation.